react-boilerplate/react-boilerplate/docs/testing/component-testing.md

 });
 ```

-That's how you unit test your components and make sure they work correctly!
+And that's how you unit test your components and make sure they work correctly!